egarner6/ECE3400FA21Project/index.md

-## Welcome to Elizabeth's ECE 3400 Webpage!
+## Welcome to Elizabeth's ECE 3400 Lab 1 Webpage!

 You can use the [editor on GitHub](https://github.com/egarner6/ECE3400FA21Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
 ### Markdown